IN THIS ARTICLE

 Figure 4: Brand Reality Map

-It might be possible to improve your brand’s perception over the reality with extensive marketing campaigns, but there is a danger that this will lead to a loss of customer trust as they experience the reality of poor customer service and incomplete coverage.
+It might be possible to improve your brand’s perception over the reality with extensive marketing campaigns, but there is a danger that this will lead to a loss of customer trust as they experience the reality of your coverage.

 This demonstrates that: